 Beauty is in the Eye of the Camera: Crowley Advances Imaging Services

 What makes a “good” image?
 It is a universally acknowledged truth in our modern culture that good images are not blurry, have some sort of composition and do not have a finger in the shot (a fact never mentioned to my grandmother).
 While the subject matter and composition of a good image are often up for debate, the technical specifications are not, especially in regard to archival imaging.
 Technical guidelines such as the Federal Agencies Digitization Guidelines Initiative (FADGI) and Metamorfoze standards for digitized and digital-born historical, archival and cultural content have become the benchmark for archival images used by preservation-minded institutions worldwide.
-The Crowley Company has offered FADGI- and Metamorfoze- compliant services for nearly seven years and has recently purchased two Phase One IQ3 100MP Digital Back camera systems to further advance the quality of the service bureau imaging services.
+The Crowley Company has offered FADGI- and Metamorfoze- compliant services for nearly seven years and has recently purchased two IQ3 100MP Digital Back camera systems to further advance the quality of the service bureau imaging services.

 I spoke with three of Crowley Imaging’s digitization specialists who, in addition to having a combined 85 years of industry experience, represent all aspects of Crowley’s service bureau: management, business development and production.
 Below, vice president and co-owner Pat Crowley [PC], senior imaging specialist Dave Westcott [DW] and senior project manager Andrew Fertig [AF] answer my questions about the new Digital Transitions (DT) IQ3 100MP Digital Back camera systems.